Marcus-34/AstroPi-Persept-2023/README.md

 # AstroPi-Persept-2023

-main.py: the program run on the Raspberry Pi on the International Space Station
+main.py: the program that ran on the Raspberry Pi on the International Space Station

 Experiment_Results.csv: the results received from main.py